-The University of Chicago has a foreign language requirement for undergraduate students that aims to promote proficiency in at least one language other than English.
+The University of Chicago has a foreign language requirement for undergraduates that requires proficiency in at least one foreign language.
 UChicago Foreign Language Requirement states that all students either need to complete the beginning year of a language OR demonstrate that s/he already has proficiency at the intermediate level or above.

 Some majors require language proficiency beyond the beginning level, and many students want to increase their competency further for personal, professional, or academic reasons.